13 Reasons Why You Should Talk to Your Children About "13 Reasons Why" (After You Watch It)

 5. After you and your children watch the show, encourage them to give you their opinion on it.
 Let them lead the conversation and actually listen to them versus discouraging or contradicting their views.

-6. To be perfectly honest, if your children have not yet watched this show, they don't have to to....it could be traumatic for them.
+6. To be perfectly honest, if your children have not yet watched this show, they don't have to, as it could be traumatic for them.
 Not only do the characters in Season 2 discuss very traumatic events for any student, but there are some graphic moments that are actually difficult to watch.
 Watching the show, yourself, allows you the opportunity to truly decide if it is appropriate for your children to watch.
 Knowledge is power!

 7. Season 2 truly gives viewers the opportunity to talk about accountability for choices and holding others accountable.
-Accountability is something that many parents/caregivers do not often discuss with their children however it is a vital life lesson.
+Accountability is something that many parents or caregivers do not often discuss with their children however it is a vital life lesson.